w3f/Grants-Program/applications/CryptoBot.md

 We will create a **rule engine** to organize some rules to measure users behavior.
 If found some problem user, we can detect it and make it right.

 #### Game Design Document (GDD)
-1. Game Title: Crypto Art
+1. Game Title: CryptoBot
-2. Game Genre: Action-adventure, ‎sandbox, (Roguelike)
+2. Game Genre: Action-adventure, ‎sandbox, (it might become a Roguelike)
 3. Game Perspective: Third person
 4. Game Mode(s):
     * Single player